englercj/harvest-engine/docs/he_project_kdl/nodes/dependencies_node.md

 ### `kind` property

-The `kind` property informs the build system what kind of relationship this module has with the dependency.
+The `kind` property is a string value that informs the build system what kind of relationship this module has with the dependency.

 The valid kind values are: